Breakaway (Art Garfunkel album): Album cover

-The cover consists of a Norman Seeff photograph taken at a staged photo shoot at Dan Tana’s Restaurant at 9071 Santa Monica Boulevard in Hollywood.
-On the left is Helena Kallianiotes, Garfunkel in the middle, and on the right Laurie Bird.
-There has been speculation that the art was inspiration for Leonard Cohen's Death of a Ladies' Man cover, but there has never been confirmation by either artist, nor their photographers.
+The cover consists of a Norman Seeff photograph taken at a staged photo shoot at the Dan Tana's Restaurant at 9071 Santa Monica Boulevard in Hollywood.
+On the left is actress Helena Kallianiotes, Garfunkel in the middle, and on the right is Laurie Bird who was then dating Garfunkel.
+There has been speculation that the art was inspiration for Leonard Cohen's Death of a Ladies' Man cover from 1977, but there has never been confirmation by either artist, nor their photographers.

 Release history

 In addition to the usual 2-channel stereo version the album was also released by Columbia Records in 1975 in a 4-channel quadraphonic version on LP record and 8-track tape.
 The LP version was encoded in the SQ matrix format.

 The album was reissued in the UK in 2018 by Dutton Vocalion on the Super Audio CD format.
 This edition contains both the stereo and quadraphonic mixes.